Nero103/Nero103/README.md

 ❤️ Learning and reading new concepts are a passion of mine such as reading medical science, human nature/behaviors, cultures, and customs, as well as marketing.
 These topics are especially engaging for me when it involves data, giving me the chance to analyze and understand findings on a deeper level to derive insight to create a meaningful story.

-📫 If you want to reach me, use my email, alewi@umich.edu.
+📫 I am open to new opportunities in data analytics.
+If you want to reach me to discuss a new opportunity, collaborate on projects, or just chat, use my email: alewi@umich.edu.
 I look forward to hearing from you.

 <!---
 Nero103/Nero103 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.